-The Ind AS Financial Statements have been prepared by the Company as a going concern on the basis of relevant Ind AS that are effective as at March 31, 2023.
+The Ind AS Financial Statements have been prepared by the Company as a going concern on the basis of relevant Ind AS that are effective as at March 31, 2024.

-The Ind AS financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities, (refer accounting policy regarding financial instruments) which have been measured at fair value.
+The Ind AS financial statements have been prepared on a historical cost basis, except for certain financial assets and liabilities, plan assets of defined benefit obligation, (refer accounting policy regarding financial instruments) which have been measured at fair value.